Missions in Spanish Florida: Retreat

-The establishment of an English colony at Charles Town in 1670 eventually resulted in severe disruption to the missions in Spanish Florida.
-The English traded firearms and other manufactured goods in exchange for skins to the Muscogee and Yamassee peoples, who in turn began attacking the missions of Spanish Florida.
+The establishment of an English colony at Charles Town in 1670 resulted in severe disruption to the missions in Spanish Florida.
+The English traded firearms and other manufactured goods to the Westo, Muscogee and Yamassee peoples in exchange for slaves, deerskins, and furs, who in turn began attacking the missions of Spanish Florida.
 In 1680, a Muscogee war party attacked the mission of Santiago de Ocone on Jekyll Island, but was repelled.
 A party of 300 warriors led by English officers attacked the mission town of Santa Catalina on St. Catherines Island, but six Spanish soldiers and 16 Guale musketeers successfully defended the mission.
 Following the attacks, the governor of Spanish Florida ordered a withdrawal from the northern part of Guale Province, including the native residents of the mission towns.
 The Guale did not want to leave, and many fled into the woods, some even joining the raiding Muscogee and Yamassee.
 By 1684 most of the northern Guale had gone over to the English side.
 At the same time, pirates began raiding the remaining Spanish missions along the Georgia coast.
 The Spanish were unable to protect the missions from the English, their native allies, and the pirates.
 By 1686, all of the Spanish missions north of the St. Marys River had been abandoned.